MarkMesbur/nerja25390/README.md

-- 👋 Hi, I'm Mark Mesbur.
-I'm a recent student of a Master of Philosophy in Applied Mathematics at The Univerity of Manchester,
+- 👋 Hi, I'm Mark
-- I also hold a Master of Science in Applied Mathematics from The University of Manchester,
-- and a Bachelor of Science in Mathematics from the Open University.

 I'm interested in starting a career as a software engineer.

-I've competence in coding in C++, Python, Javascript and SQL.
-I've also used MATLAB, R and SAS.
+I've competence in coding in C++, Python and Javascript.

-Currently, I'm interested in improving my object-oriented programming and web development skills.
-I'm learning the courses Unreal Engine 5 C++ Developer: Learn C++ & Make Video Games and React - The Complete Guide on Udemy.
+Currently, I'm interested in improving my object-oriented programming and web development skills with React - The Complete Guide on Udemy.

 I've got this Github linked to my Leetcode profile, where I practice coding interview questions.